TanakaLeo/ketchuprank/README.md

 # 🎮 Press Me - An Undertale-Inspired Prank

-A funny prank web app inspired by Undertale and MSN emojis, built with HTML, CSS, and JavaScript.
+A funny prank web app inspired by Undertale and MSN emojis, built with HTML, CSS and JavaScript.
 You can try it here: https://pressme.vercel.app/

 ![Sans](assets/img/ketchsans.png)

 ---

-## 🧠 What is this?
+## What is this?

 This is a pixel-style prank project that begins innocently with a "PRESS ME" button...
 You'll find out once you run it heheh

 ---

-## ✨ Features
+## Features
 - Particles
 - Image and audio inserts
 - Some ephemeral fun